Vasek-gh/vscode-create/README.md

 # vscode-create(dev branch)

+## Overview

+**Vs Code Create** is a simple extension for quickly creating files and folders in VS Code with template support

 ## Features
 * Quick file creation via hotkey(Ctrl+A by default) by Explorer or Editor
 * Single step quickpick input for all operations